vincegarciausn/automating-aws-with-python/README.md

 - Create and set up bucket for website
 - sync directory tree to bucket
 - Set AWS profile with --profile <profileName>

+## 02-notofon started

+Get langauge from a cloud guru